Massachusetts Alliance for Supportive Housing Implements Program to End Chronic Homelessness

 The initiative is based on MHSA’s successful Home & Healthy for Good (HHG) program, which initially began as a pilot in 2006.
 Funded through a line item in the state budget, HHG provides flexible funding for permanent supportive housing for chronically homeless individuals.
 Since 2006, HHG has placed over 900 individuals into permanent housing.
 Results show a trend toward tremendous savings in health care costs, especially hospitalizations, when chronically homeless individuals are placed into supportive housing.

 Goulston & Storrs represented MHSA in connection with the implementation of their historic Massachusetts Pay for Success program to reduce chronic homelessness.
-The firm, led by Peter Corbett and Peter Kochansky, helped MHSA to structure the program, which is the first in the nation to use social innovation financing to provide supportive housing for chronically homeless individuals.
+The firm, lead by Peter Corbett and Peter Kochansky, helped MHSA to conceive the program, which is the first in the nation to use social innovation financing to provide supportive housing for chronically homeless individuals.
 Goulston & Storrs attorneys continue to help MHSA implement their social service contracts with measureable benchmarks to help permanently house 500 people who have suffered at least one year of chronic homelessness.

 MHSA was founded in 1988 by Greater Boston homeless service providers and citizens seeking to create a coordinated strategy to end homelessness.
 Today, MHSA membership includes nearly 100 community-based agencies operating programs that serve homeless individuals across Massachusetts.
 MHSA advocates at the local, state and federal levels for policy and practice to end homelessness through the development of strategies that address the intertwined and unmet health care, income and housing needs of homeless individuals and those at risk of homelessness.